 The 8 Best Things to do in Zion National Park

-Probably the most exhilarating of all trails in Zion is Angel’s Landing, a 3 to 6-hour 5-mile hike that lets you teeter 1,000 feet on the edge of a giant rock, with amazing views of the valley floor below you.
+Angels Landing is probably the most exhilarating of all trails in Zion canyon, a 3 to 6-hour 5-mile hike that lets you teeter 1,000 feet on the edge of a giant rock, with amazing views of the canyon valley floor below you.

 Since this is a strenuous day hike, it isn’t recommended for children, people who are out of shape, or those who aren’t quick and balanced on their feet.

 Hogsback, the final stretch leading to Angels Landing, is a steep ridge with high drips on both sides.